 It is easy to see that $\sim$ is an equivalence and can be used to abstract from the carriers.

 \begin{definition}[Pomset] A partially ordered multiset, pomset, is a $\sim$-equivalence class of labelled posets.
-The set of pomsets is denoted $\textsf{Pom}$; the empty labelled poset is denoted $\mathbf{1}$ and the $\sim$-equivalence class of $\mathbf{1}$ is denoted by $1$; the pomset containing exactly one action $a\in\Sigma$ is called primitive. \end{definition}
+The $\sim$-equivalence class of $\mathbf{u}\in\mathsf{LP}$ is denoted $[\mathbf{u}]$; the set of pomsets is denoted $\mathsf{Pom}$; the empty labelled poset is denoted $\mathbf{1}$ and the $\sim$-equivalence class of $\mathbf{1}$ is denoted by $1$; the pomset containing exactly one action $a\in\Sigma$ is called primitive. \end{definition}

 We assume that the partial order $\leq$ can be divided into two kinds: execution order $\leq^{e}$ and communication $\leq^{c}$.
 In the same parallel branch, the partial orders usually execution orders and communication usually exists among different parallel branches.
 Of course, parallel branches can be nested.
 Then, we can get the following definitions naturally.